 |Otterbein University||1 South Grove Street, Westerville, Ohio, 43081||2|

-Graduates of vet tech schools in Ohio will find different types of opportunities available to them after they have completed their education.
+Graduates of vet tech schools in Ohio can find different types of opportunities available to them after they have completed their education.
 Typical places they can look for jobs include animal hospitals, boarding facilities, private vet offices, research facilities, and more.
-As mentioned, the Ohio Association of Veterinary Technicians can be a great resource for vet techs working in Ohio who are in need of continuing education, resources, networking, and more, and it even has small chapters throughout the state.
+As mentioned, the Ohio Association of Veterinary Technicians can be a great resource for vet techs working in Ohio who are in need of continuing education, resources, networking, and more, and it has small chapters throughout the state.
 The association also offers an employment board with job listings.

-Columbus State Community College offers an associate of applied science degree in veterinary technology, and has full accreditation from the AVMA.
+Columbus State Community College offers an associate of applied science (A.A.S.) degree in veterinary technology, and has full accreditation from the AVMA.
 Its program helps to prepare students for work in the real world, and has relationships with 160 different clinics in the state where students can train and get experience while going through the practical parts of their schooling.
 Students in this degree program learn about:

 The Vet Tech Institute at Bradford School in Columbus offers an 18-month associate degree program in veterinary technology for students.
-The school has full AVMA accreditation, which means that students who complete the course of work and graduate should be well prepared to to take the national exam for licensure.
+The school has full AVMA accreditation, which means that students who complete the course of work and graduate should be well prepared to to take the national exam (VTNE) for licensure.
 The school offers courses that cover a variety of areas including:

 Cuyahoga Community College in Parma is another available choice for students in Ohio seeking vet tech programs.
-The school offers an associate of applied science degree in veterinary technology, and has AVMA accreditation.
+The school offers an associate of applied science (A.A.S) degree in veterinary technology, and has AVMA accreditation.
 Students can watch a video on YouTube to learn more about the various aspects of the program.